AllanG31/practice-repo/flpoly_student.md

 I am _passionate about_:

-- Thing 1
+- Thing 1 Computer Science and Information Technology

-- Thing 2
+- Thing 2 New inventions for a sustanible future

 - Thing 3 as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/07/09